howest-ti-fct/ca-cheatsheet-2425/readme.md

 ### Step-by-Step Guide
 1. Implement **use cases**, injecting queries or repositories and unit of work.
 2. Define input and output interfaces for use cases.
+   - Output could also be a simple string, int, boolean.
+No need to wrap everything in an object.
+   - If there is no output, don't create a return type, just return void.
 3. Write **unit tests** using mock repositories to verify interactions and expected results.

 ---